The University of Waikato

 Research is a key focus for the University.
 Students are taught in research-intensive environments by experienced lecturers, and a lot of importance is placed on fostering an active research community and producing critical-thinking, future-focused graduates who are globally aware.

-The University is the tertiary partner with the Avantidrome in Cambridge and the Adams Centre for High Performance in Mount Maunganui, Tauranga, which are both centres for elite athletes.
+The University is the tertiary partner with the Avantidrome in Cambridge and the Adams Centre for High Performance in Mount Maunganui, Tauranga, both centres for elite athletes.
 Staff based at those venues work with some of New Zealand's top sportspeople.

-In Tauranga, the University is part of a tertiary partnership working with other tertiary providers to ensure students can easily make the transition between institutions to complete qualifications, and the University is also leading the development of a purpose-built campus in the CBD due to open in 2020.
-Tauranga is home to the University's Coastal Marine Research Field Station where staff and students undertake research to enhance water quality, increase kaimoana stocks, and to improve the environmental impacts of business on and by the ocean.
+In Tauranga, the University is part of a tertiary partnership working with other tertiary providers to ensure students can easily make the transition between institutions to complete qualifications, and the University is also leading the development of a purpose-built campus in the CBD due to open in 2019.
+Tauranga is home to the University's Coastal Marine Research Field Station where staff and students undertake research to enhance water quality, increase kaimoana stocks, and improve the environmental impacts of business on and by the ocean.

 The University also ranks highly for student satisfaction.
 The International Student Barometer survey showed more than 90% of international students surveyed who studied at the University of Waikato were satisfied with their experience and 82% would recommend our university to others.

 Part of the University’s success is because pastoral care is a high priority.
 The development and well-being of every student is an important dimension of the institution’s uniqueness.
-Staff have established a strong reputation for excellence and take an innovative approach to student learning support.
-They have a track record of effectiveness for supporting students as they transition to university study, particularly Māori, Pacific and first-generation tertiary students.
+Staff have a strong reputation for excellence and take an innovative approach to student learning support.
+They have a track-record of effectiveness for supporting students as they transition to university study, particularly Māori, Pacific and first-generation tertiary students.

 The University of Waikato is distinct from other universities because it embraces its strong Māori identity and heritage.
 The campus sits on Tainui land and staff are committed to working in partnership with Tainui to meet the needs of iwi through teaching and research.